-October 10th, 2017, marked 150 years since brown trout were first introduced to New Zealand.
+October 2017 marks 150 years since brown trout were first introduced to New Zealand.

 The highly-valued sports fish survived the long trip by sailing ship from Britain to become established as not only a culturally valuable species, but also the basis of a multi-million dollar tourism industry.

 Alannah Meechang holds up a brown in its prime at Eyre Creek in Southland.

 Brown trout are native to Europe and were first introduced into New Zealand in 1867 from British stock which had been established in Tasmania only three years earlier.

 The delicate cargo of trout and salmon eggs had been brought by ship from England in 1864, delicately packed in boxes with moss and ice as reliable shipboard refrigeration machines would not be developed until 1877.